-Just like it’s tongue-in-cheek moniker, everything about Touché Hombre echoes an ironically cool, laidback vibe.
-Heavily inspired by the Latino street art culture of Los Angeles, the restaurant and bar on the corner of Lonsdale Street and Tattersalls Lane in the city came with a wave of other Mexican-inspired eateries in Melbourne (think Senoritas, Fonda and Paco’s Tacos).
-But it’s a concept that is constantly evolving; at Touché Hombre, DJ’s work the decks, the bar and tables are built using reclaimed timber from Princes Pier and a neon Ghostbusters display greets you upon arrival.
+Just like its tongue-in-cheek moniker, everything about Touché Hombre echoes an ironically cool, laid back vibe.
+Heavily inspired by the Latino street-art culture of Los Angeles, the restaurant and bar on the corner of Lonsdale Street and Tattersalls Lane in the city is constantly evolving; at Touché Hombre, DJ’s work the decks, the bar and tables are built using reclaimed timber from Princes Pier and a neon Ghostbusters display greets you upon arrival.

-Created by the Maison Davis team – including owner Davis Yu (formerly of the Millswyn) and creative director Simon Madden – every aspect of the eatery, from interior design to branding, was conceived in-house and the passion for the project is palpable.
+Created by the Maison Davis team – including owner Davis Yu and creative director Simon Madden – every aspect of the eatery, from interior design to branding, was conceived in-house and the passion for the project is palpable.

-The food features favourite Mexican street fare such as tostaditos, grilled corn, fresh ceviche and a special ‘secret’ taco.
-The real hero here however is the tequila, served up by reigning margarita champ Johnnie Kai.
-Yes you can still get beer and wine, but if you’re after hard liquor, it’s all about the Mexican staple, with 45 variations available (and more to come).
+The food features favourite Mexican street fare such as tostaditos, grilled corn, fresh ceviche and a special secret taco.
+The real hero here, however, is the tequila, served up by reigning margarita champ Johnnie Kai.
+You can still get beer and wine, but if you’re after hard liquor, it’s all about the Mexican staple, with over 50 variations available.

-For bookings you can reserve the ‘wrestling ring’ table and sample the Rainbow of Death – a bottle of Tromba tequila served with Jarritos sodas in all the colours of the rainbow plus all the usual trimmings.
+You can reserve the Wrestling Ring table and sample the Rainbow of Death – a bottle of Tromba tequila served with Jarritos sodas in all the colours of the rainbow plus all the usual trimmings.

 And if that doesn't lure you in, the free-play Street Fighter II console will.